Filling the Gap: LINBIT SDS in Amazon EKS

 EFS provides a filesystem to EC2 instances that can be accessed concurrently and across AZs.
 In Kubernetes terms, it’s an RWX (read write many) persistent storage option.
 This acts much like an NFS mounted filesystem.
 Much like NFS, write performance to EFS suffers from the locking overhead necessary to prevent corruption.
 EFS is not suitable for use-cases such as OLTP databases, or applications requiring single file access such as Jenkins.
 EFS is more suited for use-cases such as content repositories, big data, home directories, and media processing.

-LINBIT SDS is open-source, and can run on your development laptop just like it can in the cloud.
-This means your “throw-away dev cluster” can have the same storage backend as your production cluster in AWS, which is another gap LINBIT SDS can help fill.
+LINBIT SDS is open source, and can run on your development notebook just like it can in the cloud.
+This means your “throw-away development cluster” can have the same storage backend as your production cluster in AWS, which is another gap LINBIT SDS can help fill.

-LINBIT SDS for Kubernetes deploys a LINSTOR® cluster into your Kubernetes cluster via Helm.
-LINSTOR will then layer different Linux block technologies such as LVM, VDO, LUKS, and DRBD® on top of one another in order to enable specific features on a volume.
+LINBIT SDS for Kubernetes deploys a LINSTOR® cluster into your Kubernetes cluster configured by the LINSTOR operator.
+LINSTOR will then layer different Linux block technologies such as LVM, VDO, LUKS, and DRBD® on top of one another to enable specific features on a volume.
 The most important layer LINSTOR manages will almost always be DRBD for its in-kernel block replication.
-In order for LINSTOR to create DRBD devices in our EC2 worker instances, it either needs to ship with a kernel module specific to the Amazon Linux 2.0 kernel (the default Linux distribution for EKS), or the EC2 instances need to have the appropriate kernel-devel packages installed so LINSTOR can compile DRBD for Amazon Linux 2.0 on deployment.
-As of the publication of this blog, LINSTOR does not ship with the Amazon Linux 2.0 DRBD kernel module.
+In order for LINSTOR to create DRBD devices in our EC2 worker instances, it either needs to package a kernel module specific to the Amazon Linux 2.0 kernel (the default Linux distribution for EKS), or the EC2 instances need to have the appropriate kernel-devel packages installed so LINSTOR can compile DRBD for Amazon Linux 2.0 on deployment.
 Therefore, we must create a launch template in EC2 for our EKS cluster to use when bootstrapping new EKS worker nodes.
 LINSTOR also requires an unused block device attached to each EC2 instance that it can use as a storage pool; this can also be done via the EC2 launch template.

 Log in to the AWS Management Console and go to the EC2 Dashboard.
 In the navigation sidebar, you should see a link to “Launch Templates” nested under the “Instances” drop down; follow that link.
 Then, click the “Create launch template” button in the Launch Template console.
 Set only the options pictured below, as the rest will be configured elsewhere (depending on how your organization manages EKS).